 As of August 22, Samsung announced that the Bixby voice command feature is now available in more than 200 countries and territories, though you'll still need to use either English or Korean to make it work.
 Support for additional languages, as well as more third party apps, is in the works.

 Then there's Bixby Vision, which leverages the S8's camera along with object recognition to identify items in the world.
 We found this worked pretty well when we pointed the S8 at various household items, such as shampoos, snacks and aluminum foil.
 It also works for books.
 After pointing the Galaxy S8's camera at any object, we could check prices online on Amazon.

 Say you're at the liquor store and want to know the rating of that wine or what food to pair it with.
 Bixby has also partnered with Vivino to identify that bottle and spit back information.
 However, at a wine store in New York, the feature was more miss than hit, as it seemed to have trouble with the bright lights.
 At home, however, Bixby identified three wines correctly, though we were greeted with a home server error.

 Bixby's other talents include the ability to set reminders and a Bixby Home tool with a card-based interface that shows you your schedule, what's trending on Facebook, the weather, news and other info.

 All told, Bixby is a frustrating mix of success and failures, though there is a lot of potential should Samsung work out all the kinks.
-Unfortunately, users looking for a fully functioning voice assistant from Samsung are still out of luck.
 Thankfully, though, you can turn to the Google Assistant, which also comes preloaded on the S8.

 Software: Feature-rich but accessible